by Andy Smith

 Responsible field staff provide accident records because they understand that sharing this information might prevent the unnecessary repetition of avoidable accidents.
-UNMAS has supplied a few accident records, but no one has conducted a comprehensive data-gathering exercise, thus leaving the DDAS as the only record of accidents in the industry.
+UNMAS has supplied a few accident records, but no one has conducted a comprehensive data-gathering exercise so the incomplete DDAS is the only useful record of accidents in the industry.
 The value of a good accident archive is recognised in all hazardous professions except, it seems, mine action.

 The current number of recorded victims in the DDAS is close to 1,000.
 This includes all the records for some countries in some periods, which has allowed an assessment of the data-spread to conclude that the records are broadly representative of all injurious humanitarian-demining accidents.

 Despite the current IMAS requirement for demining groups to share accident data, many do not.
 Accident secrecy has been a constant problem, arising sometimes out of loyalty to colleagues and sometimes because the investigators want to protect the victim’s insurance payout.
 It is hard to criticize demining groups when UNDP, UNOPS and UNMAS are also reluctant to share any possibly embarrassing data.
-However, because the names of the victims, investigators or demining groups are not published there is no real reason to avoid sharing accident details and the lessons that can be learned from them.
+This makes no sense because the names of the victims, investigators or demining groups are not published so there is no real reason to avoid sharing accident details and the lessons that can be learned from them.

 The weight of evidence within the database changes as new records are added.
 Currently, database evidence could be used to improve the safety of deminers in several ways, such as: